mttaggart/crux/README.md

 ### Server

 Clone this repository to any server accessible from your victim.
-Make sure Flask is installed with `pip3 install flask`.
+Make sure Flask and Rich are installed with `pip3 install flask rich`.
 Then, simply run `flask run [port]`.
 Your server is now listening for data.

 ### Extension